 #2.
 Make Final Decisions About the Split

 Away from the children, tie up any loose ends in your partnership, such as asset division or debt repayment.
 Avoid fighting or bickering about these topics in front of the children.
-If you can’t come to an agreement, try hiring a mediator to assist you to avoid an ugly and heated situation.
+If you can’t come to an agreement, try hiring a mediator to assist you in avoiding an ugly and heated situation.

 #3.
 Request Assistance